 PO1 To prepare a cadre of healthcare technologists who can effectively assist senior health professionals in the delivery of quality health services.
 PO2 To prepare skilled paramedical human resources for all levels of the healthcare delivery system from primary to tertiary care level.
 PO3 To train the students to carry out necessary procedures accurately and to facilitate proper diagnosis and prognosis of diseases.
 PO4 To enable to perform routine as well as special investigative procedures in the concerned paramedical specialty.
-PO5 To develop knowledge and skill in accordance with the demand in the field of paramedical specialty as applicable.
-PO6 To enable to operate and maintain all types of equipment used in the concerned specialization.
-PO7 To make capable to support advanced testing activities and Research.
-PO8 To enable to work as Supervisor/Trainer/Teacher in the field of Paramedical sciences.
-PO9 To enable to communicate and interact effectively with non-clinical and clinical persons in various healthcare environments PO10 To be able to present oneself in an ethical and professional manner PO11 To equip the paramedical staff with modern skills and knowledge to bring them at par with other national and international standards PO12 Students who complete these programs will be able to work in both an individual and team environment
+To develop knowledge and skill in accordance with the demand in the field PO5 of paramedical specialty as applicable.
+To enable to operate and maintain all types of equipment used in the PO6 concerned specialization.
+To make capable to support advanced testing activities and Passe PO7 To make capable to support advanced testing activities and Research.
+DOG To enable to work as Supervisor/Trainer/Teacher in the field of Paramedical PO8 sciences.
+DOG To enable to communicate and interact effectively with non-clinical and PO9 clinical persons in various healthcare environments 2010 To be able to present oneself in an ethical and professional manner PO10 PO11 To equip the paramedical staff with modern skills and knowledge to bring them at par with other national and international standards PO12 Students who complete these programs will be able to work in both an 1012 individual and team environment